Forget staycation mode and hit the open road! Our family-friendly winter activities in the White Mountains are ones you’ll remember for years to come.

 Trip Tip: Be sure to review each attraction’s fatbiking best practices (typically available on their website) prior to arriving.
 There’s no time like the present to start teaching your kids the importance of trail stewardship!

-If you lean towards the more traditional, nothing beats snow tubing.
+If you lean towards classic winter activities, nothing beats snow tubing.
 Where else can you laugh as your loved ones spin wildly down well-groomed slopes, and then cap it off with a warm cocoa?
-There are several spots to try out this time-honored sport, including Cranmore Mountain Resort in North Conway, NH and Loon Mountain Resort in Lincoln, NH.
+There are several spots to try out this time-honored sport, including Cranmore Mountain Resort in North Conway, NH.

 Trip Tip: Snow tubing parks are extremely popular, especially on holiday weekends.
 Make sure your trip is a success.
 Do your research on which slope is the best fit for your family and book your tubing tickets ahead of time!